LearnOnDemandSystems/docs/lod/cloud-security/cloud-security-standards.md

 The following definitions provide general guidance only and do not provide complete criteria for determining the risk classification of a particular lab.
 A number of other factors not listed here may also inform decision to classify a lab into a particular risk category.

 > [!Note] Vulnerabilites may be present in any lab, regardless of its risk classification.
-The risk classification provides only a best-effort estimate of the probability of exploit occuring against a particular lab configuration.
+The risk classification provides only a best-effort estimate of the probability of an exploit occuring against a particular lab configuration.

 ## High Risk